Talk Relationships: hurtful behaviour

 A PSHE lesson resource that helps students aged 11 to 12 recognise hurtful behaviour, including sexualised and disrespectful conduct, and develop strategies to respond safely and seek support.

-This lesson from the NSPCC, developed in partnership with the PSHE Association, supports students aged 11 to 12 to understand the importance of respectful behaviour and recognise when behaviours become hurtful or unacceptable.
-It forms part of the Talk Relationships series, which helps schools and colleges to deliver inclusive, age-appropriate relationships and sex education.
+This lesson supports students to understand the importance of respectful behaviour and recognise when behaviours become hurtful or unacceptable.

 By taking part in this lesson, students will: